fluidjax/assets/docs/qredochain.md

 }
 ```

-The Participants fields is represented by an Abbreviation and a IDDoc Asset ID.
+### Transfer example

-A concrete example of a PBTransfer:
+Here is a  concrete example with the Transfer fields completed.

 ```
 message PBTransfer {